ezellerBST/Full-Sail/README.md

   <br>
 </h1>

-<h4 align="center">A financial planning app built in Bethel Tech's end of term Final Project class</h4>
+<h4 align="center">A financial planning app built to serve all your budgeting goals</h4>

 <p align="center">
   <a href="#overview">Overview</a> •